Asmaul-Shahana/SpringBootCRUD/README.md

 # SpringBootCRUD

-This is my first project for spring boot CRUD operations.
+Used: Intellij, MySQL, Post Man.

-Used: Intellij, MySQL, REST API, Post Man.
+Database: studentdb
 The database currently contains student table (id, fname, lname)

-#To Do:
+# To Do:
   Do all the operations on webpage